wurthless-elektroniks/smc360/docs/ipc.md

 1. Target fan speed (bit 7 must be set to enable the override)

 This is only really useful on Xenon, where both fans can be controlled independently.
 Starting on Zephyr, the fans are driven by a single MOSFET, which in turn is controlled by the HANA.
-This command was removed from Winchester, and probably the other slims, because slims only have one fan (the CGPU fan).
+This command was removed from Trinity and the other slims, because slims only have one fan (the CGPU fan).

 ### 0x95 - TODO